Presidency of Evo Morales: Movements for regional autonomy

 Morales's economic policies have generated opposition from some departments, including Santa Cruz, which have oil and agricultural resources.
 Political parties that oppose Morales, along with pro-market groups disrupted the workings of Bolivia's Constitutional Assembly by disputing voting mechanisms within the assembly and then by introducing a divisive debate about which city should be Bolivia's capital.
 Four of the country's nine governors are also demanding more autonomy from the central government and a larger share of government revenues.

 The four are the governors of Santa Cruz, Chuquisaca, Beni, and Tarija.
 The remaining five governors are part of Morales's Movimiento al Socialismo party.
 They are among the first generation of popularly (directly) elected governors.
 Before December 2005, all governors were political appointees of the President.

 The call for autonomy comes mainly from the wealthy lowland regions of Bolivia, which are centers of opposition against Morales.
 It has been alleged that the autonomy question "has relatively little to do with language, culture, [and] religion… it is mostly about money and resources — specifically, who controls Bolivia's valuable natural gas reserves, second largest in South America after Venezuela's."
 There are also racial overtones to the autonomy movement, quasi-fascist groups such as the Nación Camba and the Unión Juvenil Cruceñista use violence and intimidation tactics against indigenous groups, using autonomy as a tool to subvert the elected government.
-The UN Special Rapporteur on the Human Rights of Indigenous Peoples, Rodolfo Stavenhagen, also published a report on the situation in Santa Cruz following a visit in December 2007 and observed that the political climate had give rise to ‘manifestations of racism more suited to a colonial society than a modern democratic state’.
+The UN Special Rapporteur on the Human Rights of Indigenous Peoples, Rodolfo Stavenhagen, also published a report on the situation in Santa Cruz following a visit in December 2007 and observed that the political climate had given rise to ‘manifestations of racism more suited to a colonial society than a modern democratic state’.

 Morales sees some of the calls for autonomy as an attempt to disintegrate Bolivia and has vowed to fight them.
 He has "repeatedly charged that rich landowners and businesspeople from the eastern city of Santa Cruz, an anti-Morales stronghold, were fomenting and funding the autonomy movement in a bid to grab national resources."